d2tsb/PW23/README.md

     and displays it appropriatly, styled with CSS.

 ### About this Website
-  Well the website and its core-elements were written in ReactJS.
+  Well the website and its core-elements were written in ~~ReactJS~~ -> is now ReactTs.
-  ReactJS is a Framework developed by Facebook to quickly create Frontend Webapplications and uses NodeJS as its base, by involving HTML and CSS into the code.
+  ReactJS is a framework developed by Facebook to quickly create frontend web applications and uses NodeJS as its base, by involving HTML and CSS into the code.
-  This website is hosted with nginx.
-  This website was built using yarn.
+  ~~This website is hosted with nginx.~~ -> now uses Deno App This website was built using yarn.

 ### Remarks and TODO
-  This is one of my first websites - so includes features, that are outdated.
+  This is one of my first websites.
   This code maybe getting refactored, because the concepts aren't up-to-date.

-  CSS -> SCSS with BEM (Block, Elements, Modifiers) Remove inline CSS-styling
+  - CSS -> SCSS with BEM (Block, Elements, Modifiers)
-  App.js is way to arbitrary.
+  - Remove inline CSS-styling
+  - Refactor into components
-  Maybe fix the text bump, when switching between 'About and Preferences'
+  - fix the text bump, when switching between 'About and Preferences'

 ### Version
+#### install newest version of node
-  nvm install 18
+  `nvm install 20`

-  nvm use 18
+  `nvm use 20`